WXLP

 WXLP (96.9 FM) is a commercial radio station, licensed to Moline, Illinois, and serving the Quad Cities area of Illinois and Iowa.
 The station is owned by Townsquare Media and broadcasts a classic rock radio format.
-Its radio studios and offices are on North Brady Street in Davenport, Iowa (along with the co-owned KJOC, KBEA-FM, KIIK-FM and KBOB).
+Its radio studios and offices are on North Brady Street in Davenport, Iowa (along with the co-owned KJOC, KBEA-FM, and KIIK-FM).

 WXLP has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is on U.S. Route 150 near North 1300th Avenue in Orion, Illinois.

 History

-WMDR (1970-1978)
+WMDR (1970–1978)

-The station signed on in November 1970 as WMDR, a Christian-oriented station that also formatted beautiful music.
+The station signed on in November 22, 1970 as WMDR, an American FM Radio Network affiliated station.
+WMDR was owned by Lee Enterprises.
 Studios were co-located with the station's transmitter in Orion, Illinois.
 WMDR broadcast this easy listening and Christian format for nearly five years before being purchased by KSTT Broadcasting, owners of the powerhouse Top 40 station KSTT 1170.

 The studios moved to Davenport in 1975, and the call sign changed to WHTT.
-It aired an automated adult contemporary format known as "Stereo 97."
+It aired an automated adult contemporary format known as "Stereo 97".
 After three years, it switched to an automated country music format.
 WHTT was not able to bill advertising dollars or compete in the ratings with country music rival WHBF, which had adopted the country format a year earlier.
 For many years, WHBF (also known as "Country Sunshine Radio") was among the top-rated stations in the Quad Cities market, alongside Top 40 hit music stations KSTT and KIIK.

 With WHTT underperforming, KSTT Broadcasting decided to make the switch to a live and local album-oriented rock (AOR) format that would complement but not directly compete with the company's AM station.